csparker247/ffdropenc/README.md

 **Download**

-The latest OSX app can be downloaded from [here](https://dl.dropboxusercontent.com/u/13015285/ffdropenc-latest-free.dmg "Download ffdropenc on Dropbox").
 Due to licensing concerns, I can no longer distribute binaries with libfdk_aac.
 However, following the **Build from source** instructions below will compile ffdropenc with a libfdk\_aac-enabled ffmpeg.
+This will give you much better sound quality and is the preferred installation method.

+The latest OSX app can be downloaded from [here](https://dl.dropboxusercontent.com/u/13015285/ffdropenc-latest-free.dmg "Download ffdropenc on Dropbox").

 **Build from source**